 We had planned a hike through the olive groves south of Brindisi, but already on the way to our starting point we noticed all the dead olive trees.
 We found out that a bacterium called Xylella fastidiosa is responsible for the dead trees.
 It already killed about 21 million olive trees in Apulia.
 The bacterium, which has been raging in this region for years now, was only known on the American continent before it was discovered in Apulia in October 2013.
 It is native to Costa Rica, and arrived here via the port of Rotterdam with a shipment of oleanders.
 There is no cure for the trees, if they are infected with the bacterium.

 We changed our plans, as hiking for hours through dead trees didn’t tempt us.
-Instead, we drove further to Lecce, to explore the centre of the Apulian baroque.
+Instead, we drove further south, and found another hike around a lake.
 More on our next post!